-Troubleshooting information for CVP 9.0(1) can be found on the CVP 9.0 Doc-Wiki Troubleshooting page: http://docwiki-dev.cisco.com/wiki/Troubleshooting Tips for Unified CVP 9.0%281%29
+Troubleshooting information for Unified CVP can be found on the Unified CVP Doc-Wiki Troubleshooting page: http://docwiki-dev.cisco.com/wiki/Troubleshooting_Tips_for_Unified_Customer_Voice_Portal.

 Courtesy Callback

 Courtesy Callback reduces the time callers have to wait on hold or in a queue.
 The feature enables your system to offer callers, who meet your criteria, the option to be called back by the system instead of waiting on the phone for an agent.
 The caller who has been queued by Unified CVP can hang up and subsequently be called back when an agent is close to becoming available (preemptive callback).
 This feature is provided as a courtesy to the caller so that the caller does not have to wait on the phone for an agent.